cvnertnc/susfs4ksu-begonia/README.md

 ### Introduction
-- An addon root hiding kernel patches and userspace module for KernelSU.
+An addon root hiding kernel patches and userspace module for KernelSU.

-- The userspace tool `ksu_susfs`, as well as the ksu module, require a susfs patched kernel to work.
+The userspace tool `ksu_susfs`, as well as the ksu module, require a susfs patched kernel to work.

 ### Warning
-- This is only experimental code, that said it can harm your system or cause performance hit, **YOU ARE WARNED** already.
+This is only experimental code, that said it can harm your system or cause performance hit, **YOU ARE WARNED** already.

 ### Compatibility
-- The susfs kernel patches may differ for different kernel versions or even on the same kernel version, you may need to create your own patches for your kernel.
+-The susfs kernel patches may differ for different kernel versions or even on the same kernel version, you may need to create your own patches for your kernel.

 <details><summary><big>Patch Instruction (For non-GKI only)</big></summary>

 #### Patch Instruction (For non-GKI only)
 **- Prerequisite -**
 1. All susfs patches are based on the original official KernelSU (the one from weishu), so you should clone his repo for a better patching result.